 "What's that?"
 I asked, but I already knew.
 I had to roll over again, because he shot off the bed and ripped the skirt off.
 I looked up at the ceiling.

 "What?
-No-" I started, and looked back down, but he was tugging on pants, so I went back to the ceiling.
+No—" I started, then looked back down, but he was tugging on trousers, so I went back to the ceiling.
 "I'm not finished yet."

 "Finished what, you prat?"
-His pants were now back on, and he was pulling off the shirt.
+He was back together now, was pulling off the shirt.
 His chest was smooth, too.
 Pale, with absolutely no muscles, but smooth.
-He pulled a darker shirt back on, and started shuffling me towards to door.
+He pulled a darker shirt back on and started shuffling me towards to door.

 I shrugged.
 "Dunno."

 "Spin 'til we get it right?"